 5. Medication Interactions

 Chia seeds are packed with vitamins and minerals.
-Dog’s need vitamins as many times they aren’t able to make them on their own and have to obtain them from their food.
+Dogs need to obtain most vitamins from their food.
 To read more about feeding your dog’s vitamins you can read our article here.

 - Manganese